-Since graduating from the University of Tennessee Law School in 1980, Mr. Oberman has established himself nationally as an authority on the intricacies of DUI law.
-Early in his practice, Mr. Oberman developed an extensive knowledge of defending those charged with the crime of driving under the influence.
-This knowledge, combined with his background in the sciences, gave Mr. Oberman a unique perspective in defending those accused of DUI.
-As a Tennessee DUI attorney, Mr. Oberman has successfully represented over two thousand clients charged with DUI.
+Since graduating from the University of Tennessee Law School in 1980, Mr. Oberman established himself as a national authority on the intricacies of DUI law.
+Early in his practice, Mr. Oberman developed an extensive knowledge of defending those charged with the crime of driving under the influence of an intoxicant.
+Due in large part to his background in the sciences, Mr. Oberman has a unique perspective in defending those accused of DUI.
+As a Tennessee DUI attorney, Mr. Oberman has successfully represented over two thousand clients charged with this and other, related crimes.
 In 2006, Mr. Oberman became the first DUI lawyer in Tennessee to be recognized by the National College for DUI Defense as a Board Certified Specialist in the area of DUI Defense Law.

-Mr. Oberman has handled cases from the General Sessions Court all the way to the Tennessee Supreme Court.
-In 2008, Mr. Oberman argued a DUI case before the Tennessee Supreme Court The Court unanimously agreed with Mr. Oberman’s legal analysis and dismissed the case.
+Mr. Oberman has defended cases in the lowest state courts, General Sessions Court, all the way to the Tennessee Supreme Court.
+In 2008, Mr. Oberman argued a DUI case before the Tennessee Supreme Court where the Court unanimously agreed with Mr. Oberman’s legal analysis and dismissed the case.
 To read the Court’s opinion, please click here.

-Business Tennessee Magazine, a statewide publication, has named Mr. Oberman to Tennessee’s Best Lawyers List each year since 2004 when the list was first published.
-Recognizing Mr. Oberman for his contributions to the field of DUI defense, it described him as:
+Business Tennessee Magazine, a statewide publication, named Mr. Oberman to Tennessee’s Best Lawyers List each year since 2004 when the list was first published.
+Recognizing Mr. Oberman for his contributions to the field of DUI defense, it described him as the:

 “‘Godfather statewide in the area of DUI.’
 With his treatise on DUI in Tennessee, which debuted in 1991 and has appeared annually since then, stays at the forefront of drunk driving defense in the state.
 Represents high-profile clients in Knoxville and across the eastern part of the county.
 ‘Brilliant lawyer, great teacher.’
 Well-regarded trial attorney with ‘professorial’ demeanor. . .”
 Alexei Smirnov, Best Lawyers in Tennessee, Business Tennessee Magazine, p.
 50 (January 2004).

 Tennessee DUI lawyer Steve Oberman is a popular speaker at seminars throughout the United States on various topics relating to DUI defense.
 His audiences have included seminar attendees of the National College for DUI Defense, Inc., the American Bar Association, and the National Association of Criminal Defense Lawyers.
-Mr. Oberman has spoken to various bar associations and organizations in more than fifteen states in addition to Tennessee, and a Court Clerks Meeting in Cambridge, England.
+Mr. Oberman has lectured over 200 times to various bar associations and organizations in more than thirty states, the District of Columbia, and six foreign countries.
+Host organizations include the American Bar Association, the National Association of Criminal Defense Lawyers, The National College for DUI Defense, various agencies of the United States Federal Government, The Police Academy of the Czech Republic, multiple law schools and many state bar associations.

-Mr. Oberman not only educates defense lawyers and the judiciary, but also the prosecution, having lectured in training seminars for The Great Smoky Mountain National Park Rangers, and for the Tennessee District Attorney Generals Conference.
+As noted, Mr. Oberman not only educates defense lawyers and the judiciary, but also the prosecution, having lectured in training seminars for The Great Smoky Mountain National Park Rangers, and for the Tennessee District Attorney Generals Conference.
 He has also had the honor of lecturing at the FBI Academy in Quantico, VA on the topic of courtroom testimony.
-Furthermore, Mr. Oberman was the only private practitioner in the county to participate in a NHTSA sponsored symposium of the Feasibility of Per Se Laws for Drugged Driving which was held in Washington, D.C.

 New Tennessee Crime: Aggravated Reckless Driving